AcademySoftwareFoundation/tac/process/contributing.md

 Some projects might either have used a Contributor License Agreement (CLA) in the past (either in the form of a Corporate Contributor License Agreement (CCLA) or Individual Contributior License Agreement (ICLA)) or have considered using it.
 The use of a CLA is not required for open source projects and many of the use cases for CLAs are handled through the lighter weight DCO or by having an independent entity in place like the ASWF makes available.

 If your project does have this requirement, ASWF recommends reaching out to The Linux Foundation in advance to discuss before proposing your project to the community.
-Where a CLA is required, the ASWF recommends usage of the [Linux Foundation minimal CCLA template](ccla_template.md).
+Where a CLA is required, the ASWF recommends usage of a [Apache Style CCLA template] and [Apache Style ICLA template].

 # Frequently Asked Questions

-Q: What if the project I want to propose is not under an Apache 2 license, CDLA license or Creative Commons Attribution 4.0 International License?
+Q: What if the project I want to propose is not under an [Apache License, Version 2.0], [Community Data License Agreement (CDLA) license] or [Creative Commons Attribution 4.0 International License]?

-A: Some projects may be able to relicense to the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) for their codebase, a [Community Data License Agreement (CDLA) license](https://cdla.io/) for any data sets, and the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/) for all documentation and non-code assets.
+A: Some projects may be able to relicense to the [Apache License, Version 2.0] for their codebase, a [Community Data License Agreement (CDLA) license] for any data sets, and the [Creative Commons Attribution 4.0 International License] for all documentation and non-code assets.
 If this can be easily done by one entity with the appropriate rights, this is our preferred approach.
 Projects with a history of contributions from multiple parties may not be able to easily relicense.
 Where another OSI-approved license is in place, the project may be proposed under its existing license and may be accepted without license change.
 Use of a license not approved by the ASWF does not preclude you from making a proposal but be sure in your project proposal to address the anticipated challenges relicensing the project.

 Q: Does the use of a particular open source license require the use of a CLA?